w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 Select them, confirm the transaction, and you're done - you are now nominating.
 Your nominations will become active in the next era.
 Eras last six hours on Kusama - depending on when you do this, your nominations may become active almost immediately, or you may have to wait almost the entire six hours before your nominations are active.
-You can chek how far along Kusama is in the current era on the [Staking page](https://polkadot.js.org/apps/#/staking).
+You can check how far along Kusama is in the current era on the [Staking page](https://polkadot.js.org/apps/#/staking).

 Assuming at least one of your nominations ends up in the active validator set, you will start to get